bioinformatics-core-shared-training/Using_Git_with_R/index.md

 > git push.
 > git pull.

+The above are examples ofusing a gi command-line tool.
+There are many different tools yhat we can use with git.
+Thses include the command-line, the Github web interface, the Github Desktop program as well as within Rstudio.
+Due to time considerations, this couurse only uses the web & Rstudo Git tools.
+You can learn about the others by following the links in the bibliography.
+Regardless of th tool used we aime to demonstrate the usefulness and principle of git.
-By storing the initial and the differences of subsequent commits we can traverse this network.
+By storing the initial and the differences of subsequent commits we can taverse this network.
 ![versioning](https://homes.cs.washington.edu/~mernst/advice/version-control-fig4.png)   This enables a member of a collaborating group to work seperately on an aspect of the files and the use git to merge the branched version back into the main trunk. git can also help the maintainer resolve conflicts e.g. where two people working on different branches make differing changes to the same file. ![Versioning](https://upload.wikimedia.org/wikipedia/commons/a/af/Revision_controlled_project_visualization-2010-24-02.svg).

 ***